Background pattern

 • bedwetting in children,

-• weakness/fatigue, discomfort, swelling.
+• weakness/tiredness, malaise, swelling.

 Rare: may affect up to 1 in 1,000 people

-• behavioral and mood changes: obsessive-compulsive symptoms, stuttering.
+• mood-related changes: obsessive-compulsive symptoms, stuttering.

 Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the blister pack and on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the blister and on the carton after EXP.
+The expiry date refers to the last day of the month shown.

-Keep in the original packaging to protect it from light.
+Store in the original package to protect from light.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-• The other components are lactose monohydrate, powdered cellulose, microcrystalline cellulose, sodium croscarmellose, and magnesium stearate in the tablet core, and hypromellose, titanium dioxide (E171), talc, propylene glycol, red iron oxide (E172), and yellow iron oxide (E172) in the film coating.
-See section 2 “Monkasta 10 mg contains lactose and sodium”
+• The other ingredients are lactose monohydrate, powdered cellulose, microcrystalline cellulose, sodium croscarmellose, and magnesium stearate in the tablet core, and hypromellose, titanium dioxide (E171), talc, propylene glycol, red iron oxide (E172), and yellow iron oxide (E172) in the film coating.
+See section 2 "Monkasta 10 mg contains lactose and sodium"

-Available in blister packs of 7, 10, 14, 20, 28, 30, 49, 50, 56, 84, 90, 98, 100, 140, and 200 film-coated tablets per pack.
+Available in blister packs of 7, 10, 14, 20, 28, 30, 49, 50, 56, 84, 90, 98, 100, 140, and 200 film-coated tablets per box.

-Only some pack sizes may be marketed.
+Not all pack sizes may be marketed.

 KRKA, d.d., Novo mesto, Šmarješka cesta 6, 8501 Novo mesto, Slovenia